Wireless Communication and Signal Processing Group

-Current research interests are design of advanced waveforms for future communication systems, development of digital baseband signal processing algorithms, cognitive radio and software defined radio for opportunistic access to the spectrum for increased spectral efficiency, testing-measurement-modeling for algorithm design and evaluation, heterogeneous networks for the enhancement of the available resources to enable advanced applications, and interference management/cancellation to overcome collisions for intelligent approach to heterogeneous/overlaid systems.
-Additional interests are multiple-input multiple output (MIMO) Systems, UWB communications, power line communications and smart grid.
+Current research interests include the design of advanced waveforms for future communication systems, development of digital baseband signal processing algorithms, cognitive radio and software-defined radio for opportunistic access to the spectrum for increased spectral efficiency, testing-measurement-modeling for algorithm design and evaluation, heterogeneous networks for the enhancement of available resources to enable advanced applications, and interference management and cancellation to overcome collisions for intelligent approach to heterogeneous and overlaid systems.
+Additional interests include multiple input multiple output (MIMO) Systems, UWB communications, power line communications and smart grid research.

 The USF Surface Science Lab

 The Surface Science Lab, led by Dr. Schlaf, focuses on the investigation of phenomena at interfaces involving macro-molecular materials.
 Macro-molecular materials range from nano-crystalline semiconductors and metals to bio-molecules and electronic polymer materials.
 These materials are crucial for the development of advanced devices like molecular transistors, plastic solar cells or bio-sensors.
 The Surface Science Lab uses photoemission spectroscopy integrated with in-vacuum sample preparation methods such as electrospray thin film deposition.
 Photoemission spectroscopy gives direct insight into the electronic structure of materials.
 Combined with its high surface sensitivity, detailed information of the interaction between materials at interfaces such as electrical contacts or exciton separation layers in solar cells can be investigated.
 Such insight is crucial for the development of novel devices and the synthesis of new materials.